kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all defined Storage Pools
 * **POST**: Create a new Storage Pool
     * name: The name of the Storage Pool
-    * path: The path of the defined Storage Pool
+    * path: The path of the defined Storage Pool,
+            For 'kimchi-iso' pool refers to targeted deep scan path.
-    * type: The type of the defined Storage Pool
+    * type: The type of the defined Storage Pool, Supported types: 'dir', 'kimchi-iso'

 ### Resource: Storage Pool